palkan/action_policy/docs/reasons.md

 ```
 You don't have access to the stage XYZ.
-Please, ask you manager to grant access to this stage.
+Please, ask your manager to grant access to this stage.
 ```

-It's much more useful than just showing "You are not authorized to perform this action", isn't it?
+Much more useful than just showing "You are not authorized to perform this action," isn't it?